Dezodev/vagrant-ubphp7/README.md

 # vagrant-ubphp7
-Vagrant PHP 7 with ubuntu
+Vagrant simple LAMP with PHP 7 and ubuntu